- Lois McMaster Bujold, 2003 – HarperCollins

 Ista, whom we met in The Curse of Chalion as the delusional mother of Iselle, is not delusional, as it turns out.
 Travelling in the company of two brothers who serve as protectors of a sort, a Divine (cleric) of the Bastard’s Order* and an unlikely lady in waiting, she steps out from under the thumb of her overly cautious attendants by telling them she is undertaking a pilgrimage.
 Really though, Ista and her travelling companions are riding out to meet their destiny.

-What a skilled creator Lois McMaster Bujold is; the characters and narrative are developed so skillfully.
+What a gifted creator Lois McMaster Bujold is; the characters and narrative are developed so skillfully.
 As Ista’s journey reached its pinnacle, I heard the fanfare of trumpets.
 I saw the penants of victory unfurled.
 Narrator Kate Reading helped, of course; she brought Ista to life.

 It comes as no surprise that Paladin of Souls won the Hugo, Nebula, and Locus Awards in 2004.
 The World of the Five Gods Series won a Nebula Award for Best Series in 2018.